 And it was at that moment that her dad knocked on her door and pushed it open a little.
+Beak's til open a little.
 Beak's tiny head jerked around.

 'Uh-oh,' thought Beak.

 'Come on, Evie, you should be ready for school by now,' Evie's dad said as he peeked his head through the door.
 He noticed the open window and the sparrow flying off into the sky.